muffindud/PAD_Lab_1/README.md

 #### Services:
 * **Game Lobby**: Kotlin (ktor) - Handles the main game logic, uses WebSockets for real-time communication with the clients (required due to the real-time async nature of the game).
 User actions are sent using gRPC requests.
 * **User Manager**: JavaScript (Express, pg) - Handles user authentication and authorization, uses REST for communication with the clients (due to request based nature of the service it is more suitable for REST).
-* **Exchange API**: HTTP - Remote service that will be used to get the latest exchange rates for the game.
+* **Exchange Service**: JavaScript - Remote service that will be used to get the latest exchange rates for the game.

 #### Databases:
 * **User SQL Database**: PostgreSQL